shivams112/Echat/README.md

 # Echat
-An Android Chat application that allow users to do group conversations (Under Construction)
+An Android Chat application that allow users to do group conversations (Under Construction) , many more features coming soon